Demographics of Libya: Vital statistics

 During the past 60 years the demographic situation of Libya changed considerably.
 Since the 1950s, life expectancy increased steadily and the infant mortality rates decreased.
+Half of the population was estimated to not reach 25 in 1950, while in 2025 only 2.6% of the population is not expected to reach 25.
 As the fertility rates remained high until the 1980s (the number of births tripled between 1950–55 and 1980–85), population growth was very high for three decades.
 However, after 1985 a fast decrease in fertility was observed from over 7 children per woman in the beginning of the 1980s to less than 3 in 2005–2010.
 Because of this decrease in fertility the population growth slowed down and also the proportion of Libyans under the age of 15 decreased from 45% in 1985 to 29% in 2010.
+As of the 2020s the UN projects that the fertility rate continues to fall but remains slightly above the replacement level (2.10), in a similar trend to the rest of the world, but well below the average for the African continent.
+Population growth remains around 1% due to population momentum, close to the growth rate of the early 1950s despite the large decrease in fertility due to the concurrent decline in the youth mortality rate.

 Notable events in demography of Libya: